ardsh/slonik-trpc/docs/docs/usage-main-features/virtual-columns.md

 ### Using ctx when resolving

-The context is passed as the 2nd argument to each virtual field resolver.
+The query arguments are passed as the 2nd argument to each virtual field resolver.
 This can be used to return a field based on the context, e.g.

 ```ts